ucsdanimeclub/animefest-next-site/README.md

 This component is a substitute for the `<img>` or `<Image>` tag.
 It is a workaround to the basePath issue that Next.js has with GitHub Pages, so please use this component instead of the regular image tags.

+#### eventtable.js

+This component reads data in the format of `data/panels.json` and returns a table with columns for each entry's start-end times and topic.

 #### navigation/layout.js

 This component contains the Navbar as well as footer tags.
 It is called in `pages/_app.js`.